R3tr093/Heroku-socket/README.md

 ```

-<p> We have a new variable named as : <b>'amountUser'</b>, she is :warning: declared out of the io.on('connection'), because if I declare this variable inside the connection event, each user arrivals will reset is value to 0. </p>
+<p> We have a new variable named as : <b>'amountUser'</b>, <br>
+she is :warning: declared out of the io.on('connection'), because if I declare this variable inside the connection event, each user arrivals will reset is value to 0. </p>

 <p><b> Inside my io.on('connection') </b>, I increment amountUser by his current value plus one, and I transform this integer variable into a string.</p>